 Both allow the filter to help removing these particles from the water.

 A quick test to see if the spa filter is the cause: Turn the power off to the spa at the main breaker (for about 15 minutes) then take out the filter(s) from the hot tub.
 Make sure that nothing is floating in the spa that could get sucked into the filter area before you turn the breaker back on.
 Once power is returned, without the filter(s) in, see if the Moto-Massage jet begins operating properly.
-If it does not fix the issue please contact our Service Department to schedule a repair.
+If that does not fix the issue please enter an online request here.

 First try “shocking” the water with Renew (remember to leave your hot tub cover open for at least 20 minutes while doing this).
 Re-test with a test strip to see if the level of chlorine has changed.

 If not, add in 1 ounce of Spa 56 Chlorinating Granules and test your spa in one hour.
-If no chlorine is present, continue to add 1 ounce per hour until you can hold a 3-5ppm reading on a test strip for 6+ hours.
+If no chlorine is present, continue to add 1 ounce per hour until you can hold a 1-3 ppm reading on a test strip for 6+ hours.

 If your water is older than 6 months old it’s time to change the hot tub water and start over.
 If the hot tub has had heavy use and is only 3-4 months old it still may be time to change the water.

 We do not recommend draining and refilling your hot tub once the weather has consistently been under 35 degrees.
 There is a high chance of encountering a potential freeze situation which may damage the hot tubs’ components and is not covered by warranty.
 If you absolutely need to drain and refill, plan to do so when the weather breaks and it’s a warmer day.
-Make sure to reference our Winter Filling Procedure (link it from service FAQ).
+Make sure to reference our Winter Filling Procedure.

 If winterizing the hot tub: follow detailed steps in Owner’s Manual or contact our store for assistance.
 Damage caused to your spa by improper winterizing is NOT covered by your spas’ warranty.
 New England Spas offers a Winterizing and Un-Winterizing service.
 As the months get colder NES may not be able to complete this service.
 We recommend you consider and schedule a call prior to November 30th.